Tobi0322/CDTM-Backend-Course/tutorial/0-Setup.md

 ### 2.4 Flask
 Now you should be able to install flask, a microframework for web-development by running ```pip install flask```.
 Verify it by launching the python interactive shell (run ```python```) and type ```import flask```.
 You are good to go, if there is no error message.

+### 2.5 Git
+Git is a  *Version Control System'  used for software development.
+It's  a bit like Dropbox, only that files get synchronised only if you say so explicitly and you can easily revert to any previously synchronised state of a file.
+More on this later.

+1. Install the latest stable release from https://git-scm.com/download/mac and verify the installation by running ```git --version```.
+2. Register an account on https://github.com/ and add your email (the same you registered with) to you local git installation. ```git config --global user.email "your@email.com"```.
+(Replace *your@email.com*)
+3. Fork this repository (button in the  upper right).
+4. Clone your repository running ```git clone https://github.com/[YourGithubHandle]/CDTM-Backend-Course.git```.
+(Replace *[YourGithubHandle]*)

 ## 3 Linux (Ubuntu)
 (If your are running a different distro, I assume you are familiar with the built in package manager ;-) )